Community (TV series): Writing

 Each episode of Community is written in accordance with Dan Harmon's template of "story circles" that he developed while at Channel 101.
 Harmon rewrote every episode (except while not working on the show during its fourth season), which helped lend the show his particular voice.
 Members of the Community writing staff have included Liz Cackowski, Dino Stamatopoulos, Chris McKenna, Megan Ganz, Andy Bobrow, Alex Rubens, Tim Saccardo and Matt Warburton.
 Cast member Jim Rash, who won an Academy Award in 2011 for co-writing the film The Descendants, also wrote a season four episode.

 The show is known for its frequent use of thematic episodes every season, which use clichés and television tropes as single-episode concepts that play with suspension of disbelief while maintaining plot continuity.
 One notable thematic episode is Season 3's "Remedial Chaos Theory", in which the cast explore seven different parallel realities of the same night, with one key variation being a roll of a single six-sided die in a game of Yahtzee that Jeff uses to dismiss a member of the group to go get a pizza (the seventh variant is that the die was not rolled at all).
 Frequent episode themes are school-year holidays (Halloween and Christmas being the most frequent), paintball, and various forms of animation.

 Filming

 Filming the show involved a lot of improvisation, particularly from Chase.
 Of Chase, Harmon said that he "tends to come up with lines that you can actually end scenes with sometimes".
 He has also called McHale and Glover adept improvisers.
-Apart from a few exterior scenes shot at Los Angeles City College, the show was filmed at the Paramount Studios lot in Hollywood, California, during seasons one through five.
+Apart from a few exterior scenes shot at Los Angeles City College, the show was filmed at the Paramount Studios lot in Hollywood, during seasons one through five.
 For season six, the series moved to the CBS Studio Center, and featured exterior scenes from Los Angeles City College for the first time since season two.
 The series used the single-camera technique.